 You’ve probably heard of stocks, the most well-known investment type.
 A share of stock represents ownership in a corporation.
 If you buy Nike stock, for example, you own a part of Nike.
 Only publicly traded companies have stocks, and public company employees sometimes receive stocks as part of their benefits package.

 Individual stocks sometimes pay dividends, a way of distributing profits to shareholders.
 Dividend-paying stocks are popular because they provide a source of passive income.

 Investing too heavily in stocks can be risky, because they represent just one company.
 If you have $5,000 worth of Google shares and another dot-com bust hits, your shares would be worthless.
-If most of your retirement account is made up of stocks, your portfolio isn’t properly diversified.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+If most of your retirement account is made up of stocks, your portfolio isn’t properly diversified.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Fans of stock investing will point to companies like Facebook as examples of why investing in stocks can be extremely profitable.
 Facebook went public in 2014 with a share price of $38.
 In 2019, each share is worth $177.
 If you invested in Facebook when it debuted and sold your shares now, you’d have a return of 365% in less than five years, crushing the average annual S&P 500 return of 10%.

 But not every company has those kinds of returns—not even close.
 So it’s important to build a diversified portfolio, insulating yourself from the volatility of a single company’s stock.

 Bonds are the more conservative sibling to stocks.
 A bond is like a small loan made by the bondholder to the company or government entity selling the bond.

 Companies or governments issue bonds to raise money, usually as part of an expansion strategy or for a specific project.
 During World War II, the US government issued war bonds to help pay for defense expenses.